-Within the East of Rugeley Housing Land Allocation, as identified in the inset map attached to policy R1, the Masterplan to be approved should identify a range of land uses, open spaces and transport routes and their relationship both to each other and to the existing development in the vicinity of the site.
+Within the East of Rugeley Housing Land Allocation, as identified in the inset map attached to policy R1, the approved Masterplan identifies a range of land uses, open spaces and transport routes and their relationship both to each other and to the existing development in the vicinity of the site.
 Proposals should accord with the approved Masterplan, including the key development considerations.